WanlinYang/Self-Driving-Car/Advanced_Lane_Lines/README.md

 #### 4. Identify lane-line pixels and fit their positions with a polynomial

-In the 5th cell, I applied the sliding window method to fit the lane-line pixels with a polynomial.
-The sliding window starts from the bottom of the binary picture, and regards the two peaks as the positions of left and right lanes.
+In the 5th cell, I applied the sliding window method to fit the lane-line pixels with a 2nd-order polynomial.
+The sliding window starts from the bottom of the binary picture, and regards two peaks as positions of left and right lanes.
 Then the sliding window moves upward and find the rest part of the lane lines.
-Finally the `np.polyfit()` function can fit the pixel position with a 2nd order polynomial.
+Finally the `np.polyfit()` function can fit the pixel position with a 2nd-order polynomial.
 Here is the result of the lane line curve.

 ![curve](output_images/lane_lines.png)